Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Methodology

 The behavioural loss can then be formulated as follows:

-where $\mathbf{X}_i$ is the matrix of one-hot encoded vectors of the $i$th sample, $\mathbf{z}_{e,i}$ the corresponding encoded latent vector and $\uplambda_W$ a scaling weight. $\boldsymbol{\upmu}(\mathbf{X}_i)$ and $\boldsymbol{\upsigma}(\mathbf{X}_i)$ represent the mean and standard deviation of the sampled vector fields of the equation generated by the sequence of rules embedded in $\mathbf{X}_i$.
+where $\mathbf{X}_i$ is the matrix of one-hot encoded vectors of the $i$th sample, $\mathbf{z}_{e,i}$ the corresponding encoded latent vector and $\uplambda_{VF}$ a scaling weight equal to $10^{-2}$ and $n_B$ the batch size. $\boldsymbol{\upmu}(\mathbf{X}_i)$ and $\boldsymbol{\upsigma}(\mathbf{X}_i)$ represent the mean and standard deviation of the sampled vector fields of the equation generated by the sequence of rules embedded in $\mathbf{X}_i$.
 The behavioural loss aims to place semantically similar equations closer together.
-Both the logarithm and the scaling weight make the restructuring of the latent space less dependent on the specific magnitude of the Wasserstein distance.
+Both the logarithm and the scaling weight make the restructuring of the latent space less dependent on the specific magnitude of the behavioural distance.

 Hence, the GQAE can be trained with the following loss: